NicolasKouk/API-Aggregation/README.md

 ## Notes

-- ALl procedures are performed within Program.cs.
+- All procedures are performed within Program.cs.
 While we could have used a controller file, the small size of the project allowed us to work more flexibly with a single code file.
 - The `requests.http` file contains requests that can be used for testing the webapi and exploring its capabilities.
 - The geographical coordinates in the `requests.http` file correspond to the coordinates of Chalandri, Athens, therefore the returned weather is the current weather in Chalandri, Athens.